johnalison/obsidian-notes/Journal/9 August 2024 Friday.md

 - 18' at Tmax = 115

-Long chat with sindhu about her getting started on X->hh->4b
+Long chat with Sindhu about her getting started on X->hh->4b

 To cyert to get car from steph